asclepias/asclepias-broker/INSTALL.rst

         linut00001:~# sysctl -w vm.max_map_count=262144

-Next, bootstrap the instance (this will install all Python dependencies and build all static assets):
+Next, bootstrap the instance (this will install all Python dependencies):

 .. code-block:: console

     $ ./scripts/bootstrap

-Next, create database tables, search indexes and message queues:
+Next, create the database tables, search indices and an admin user:

 .. code-block:: console